FuxiCV/Face-to-Parameter/README.md

 ![An overview of our method.](https://github.com/yiyuan1991/Face-to-Parameter/blob/master/imgs/f2p-iccv.jpg)

-The algorithm has been applied in the game [Justice](https://n.163.com/)(One Of China’s Most Popular MMOs)
+The algorithm has been applied in the game [Justice](https://n.163.com/) (One Of China’s Most Popular MMOs).